-The Mennonites began arriving in Belize in 1958 from Canada, Chihuahua and Mexico.
-They reside in the Orange Walk and Cayo Districts in six main communities: Blue Creek, Shipyard, Little Belize, Progresso, Spanish Lookout and Barton Creek.
+The Mennonites began arriving in Belize in 1958 from Canada and Chihuahua Mexico.
+They mainly reside in in the Orange Walk and Cayo Districts in six main communities: Blue Creek, Shipyard, Little Belize, Progresso, Spanish Lookout and Barton Creek.
 Easily identified by their apparel, the women in bonnets and long dresses and the men wearing denim overalls and hats, the Mennonites have made it a point to have their own school, church and financial institution in their community.